Manage Surface driver updates in Configuration Manager

 - Windows 10 S Version 1709 and Later Upgrade & Servicing Drivers for testing

-Most Surface drivers belong to multiple Windows 10 product groups.
+Most Surface drivers belong to multiple Windows 10 or Windows 11 product groups.
 You may not have to select all the products that are listed here.
 To help reduce the number of products that populate your Update Catalog, we recommend that you select only the products that are required by your environment for synchronization.

 Verifying the configuration